beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 There are a lot of IDEs that have its own git plugins, but very often this plugins doesn't works fine in determinated features.
 The most reliable way to syncronize with git is install git and use the shell to work with git.

+### README.md
+Write a text file called README.md in the main directory of project.
+This file must have the main information about the code, how use and configure it and how can execute it.
+This file must contains:

 ## Git Flow
  ![alt text](static/gitflow.png "GIT FLOW GRAPH")